 Who is eligible for the consultations?

-Participants in the 5-day juried writing workshops (memoir, fiction, poetry, book editing) may sign up for two meetings with agents or editors upon acceptance in April.
+Participants in the 5-day juried writing workshops (memoir, fiction, narrative nonfiction, poetry, book editing) may sign up for two meetings with agents or editors upon acceptance in April.
 Meetings are not open to the general public.

 Beginning Writing students are not eligible for consultations, since most participants at this level do not have a polished manuscript that is ready for publishing industry feedback.
 There may be an opportunity to chat informally with the agents and editors at lunches and other gatherings.

 In April, workshop participants will be sent more information on how to sign up.